The Probe Inspector

 How everything works together

-• selecting an issue updates the canvas and annotation card
+• selecting a finding updates the canvas and opens its annotation card

-• selecting a marker updates the Issues panel
+• selecting a marker updates the Findings panel

-• changing view modes affects only the canvas
+• switching view modes affects the canvas only

 What the Probe Inspector is not